-Cucumbers are smashed (technically smacked is a closer literal translation, but the English name of the dish seems to be set with “smashed”) with the flat side of a cleaver (preferred tool) or a large knife until they begin to split apart (I’ve included a short video clip of the technique).
+Cucumbers are smashed (technically smacked is a closer literal translation, but the English name of the dish seems to be set with “smashed”) with the flat side of a cleaver (preferred tool) or a large knife until they begin to split apart.
 This releases the water and softer inner lining, and preserves the crunchy parts of the cucumber.
 The ragged edges are ideal for soaking up the marinade ingredients.
 Each bite produces such a satisfying crunch.

 I’ve shared several versions of my cucumber salad over the years.
 After my last post earlier this year, my mom chided me for not using the proper smashing technique.
 I’ve mainly stayed away from it because the dish looks much more messy and uneven.
 But after tasting a smashed cucumber salad a few weeks ago, I was reminded by how much better the cucumbers are when they are smashed instead of cut, so I wanted to share it.

 I make cucumber salad a lot because it is so easy and so flavorful.
 It’s one of those dishes that no matter how much I make, the entire dish will always get completely devoured.
 It doesn’t matter if I use 2, 4, or 10 cucumbers.
 There is never any leftovers.
 The garlic, sesame oil, and pepper flakes are such simple ingredients, but they make this dish so tasty.